Video games and Linux: 1998

 On 9 November 1998, a new software firm called Loki Software was founded by Scott Draeker, a former lawyer who became interested in porting games to Linux after being introduced to the system through his work as a software licensing attorney.
 Loki, although a commercial failure, is credited with the birth of the modern Linux game industry.
-Loki developed several free software tools, such as the Loki installer (also known as Loki Setup), and supported the development of the Simple DirectMedia Layer, as well as starting the OpenAL audio library project.
+Loki developed several free software tools, such as the Loki installer (also known as Loki Setup), and supported the development of the Simple DirectMedia Layer, and starting the OpenAL audio library project.
 These are still often credited as being the cornerstones of Linux game development.
 They were also responsible for bringing nineteen high-profile games to the platform before its closure in 2002.

 1999

 Loki published Civilization: Call to Power, Eric's Ultimate Solitaire, Heretic II, Heroes of Might and Magic III, Railroad Tycoon II: Gold Edition, Quake III: Arena, and Unreal Tournament for Linux.

 Loki's initial success also attracted other firms to invest in the Linux gaming market, such as Tribsoft, Hyperion Entertainment, Macmillan Digital Publishing USA, Titan Computer, Xatrix Entertainment, Philos Laboratories, and Vicarious Visions.

 The ports of Quake and Quake II were released physically by Macmillan Computer Publishing USA, while Quake III was released for Linux by Loki Software.
 Red Hat had previously passed on publishing Quake for Linux, since it was not open-source at the time.

 Philos Laboratories released a Linux version of Theocracy on the retail disk.
 Ryan "Ridah" Feltrin from Xatrix Entertainment released a Linux version of Kingpin: Life of Crime.

 BlackHoleSun Software released Krilo and Futureware 2001 released a trading simulation Würstelstand for Linux.

 The Indrema Entertainment System (also known as the L600) was also in development since 1999 as a Linux-based game console and digital media player, but production halted in 2001 due to a lack of investment, although the TuxBox project attempted a continuation.